 If you have migraines, try it for a month or so.
 If it’s helpful, be consistent in taking it and do not abruptly stop taking it.

 Be careful (and sparing) with herbal remedies.

 Melatonin supplements, for instance, work fine for better sleep temporarily, but pretty soon the body compensates by making less melatonin of its own.
 If you keep taking extra of something the body produces, the body (being conservative) will curtail making it.
 You may find yourself dependent on the supplement after awhile, and stopping may be tough.
 My own general orientation is to take as few medications as possible, whether they’re from Big Pharma or the vitamin store.
-If a herbal remedy is effective, it’s a medication, and should be evaluated by a physician- in this case a naturopath.
+If an herbal remedy is effective, it’s a medication, and should be evaluated by a physician- in this case a naturopath.

-Some herbal remedies interact with medications and with each other
+Some herbal remedies interact with medications and with each other.